selfawarestudio/peakflow/README.md

 | `windowHeight` | `window.innerHeight`                      |
 | `pointerX`     | X coordinate of pointer (`event.clientX`) |
 | `pointerY`     | Y coordinate of pointer (`event.clientY`) |

-\* _Used rarely, but can come in handy for scheduling complex responsive logic_

 ### Responsive directive